 - You enter your stake and if applicable – select how much leverage you wish to apply.

 - If you want to automate the closure of your trade, you can set up stop-loss and take-profit orders.

 - If not, you can elect to close the position automatically at a time that suits you.

 And that’s it – trading forex online via a New Zealand broker really is that simple!

 New Zealand Forex Broker Fees: What you Need to Know

 All New Zealand forex brokers are in the business of making a profit, so you will always need to pay a fee of some sort.
 The key problem in this respect is that fee structures vary wildly from broker to broker.

 For example, while some brokers might charge high commissions, you might be offered industry-leading spreads.
-Equally, you might find an NZ broker than offers commission-free forex trades, but then charges less competitive spreads.
+Equally, you might find an NZ broker that offers commission-free forex trades but then charges less competitive spreads.